 Geography Students talk about Learning and Living at Birmingham

 Please see these resources as a chance to explore more of what interests you.
-Curiosity will serve you well in life and in your degree!
+Engage with topics you are curious about, it will serve you well in your life and your degree.
+The resources here connect to some of our core modules in year one, but there is no expectation that you will have read them before the course starts.
 The best opportunities for learning can be a little uncomfortable, so you might find some of these resources challenging.
 Don’t let that put you off!
 We offer these resources not as an answer to anything, but rather a starting point for conversations, debates, and thinking about the world around us.

 Environmental Research Frontiers